cvarano84/ALVR/alvr/xtask/flatpak/README.md

-# ALVR Flatpak
+# ALVR Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak

-This is an experimental Flatpak for ALVR!
-It is **only** compatible with the Flatpak version of Steam!
-For all non-Flatpak Steam users, use the AppImage that is already provided.
+This is an experimental Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak for ALVR!
+It is **only** compatible with the Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak version of Steam!
+For all non-Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak Steam users, use the AppImage that is already provided.

 ## Installation

 Currently, no precompiled builds are available.
 However, building from source does not take very long, and just requires the usage of the terminal.

-1. Install the Flatpak dependencies
+1. Install the Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak dependencies

 ```
-flatpak install flathub org.flatpak.Builder org.freedesktop.Sdk//22.08 \
+Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak install flathub org.Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak.Builder org.freedesktop.Sdk//22.08 \
     org.freedesktop.Sdk.Extension.llvm16//22.08 \
     org.freedesktop.Sdk.Extension.rust-stable//22.08
 ```